-Exchange, America's Service Club, is a group of men and women working together to make our communities better places to live through programs in Americanism, Community Service, Youth Activities and its National Project, the Prevention of Child Abuse.
+Exchange, America's Service Club, is a group of men and women working together to make our communities better places to live, through programs in Americanism, Community Service, Youth Activities, and its National Project, the Prevention of Child Abuse.

-HISTORY: THE NATIONAL EXCHANGE CLUB:
+HISTORY of THE NATIONAL EXCHANGE CLUB

 Since then hundreds of clubs have been chartered in the United States and Puerto Rico.
 The National Exchange Club headquarters is located in Toledo, Ohio.
 Its chief objective is to help Exchange Clubs realize their full potential of community service.

-The Exchange Club of Winchester was chartered in 1947 with the first chapter president being Joseph A. Massie, Jr. Since then, we have been honoring and awarding many receiptants from students to Police & Firemen.
-The Exchange Club of Winchester has a history of thinking of unique and very successful ways to raise funds as evidenced by the current Chili Challenge, Ken Thomas Golf Classic, Bowl-A-Thon and the Texas Hold'em Tournament.
-These funds go to help many local charities with the biggest benefactor being prevention of child abuse via The Child Parent Center.
+The Exchange Club of Winchester was chartered in 1947, with the first chapter President being Joseph A. Massie, Jr. Since then, we have been honoring and awarding many recipients, from students to police officers & firefighters.
+The Exchange Club of Winchester has a history of thinking of unique and very successful ways to raise funds, as evidenced by popular events such as the Chili Challenge, Ken Thomas Golf Classic, Bowl-A-Thon, and the Texas Hold'em Tournament.
+These funds go to help many local charities, with the biggest benefactor being the prevention of child abuse via The Child-Parent Center.

-District Exchange Club Website:
+District Exchange Club Website

 Vist our Site